kstetsyuk/cflinuxfs3-CRAN/README.md

 Or in other words, a single `Package: ` followed by a comma separated string of package names, tarball URLs and/or zip URLs.

-This will kick off a Github action that will try to add the package to the repository.
-If it is successful, it will close the issue via the commit message.
-If it is not successful, it will tag the user specified to run the action and add the error output to the issue, and then close the issue.